06 August 2024

 So when someone starts praying to Satan, that’s our cue they’ve ditched gentleness in favor of works of the flesh.
 That’s why I tell you: Don’t.

-Well, it’s not always fear.
+True, it’s not always fear.
 Sometimes it’s hypocrisy.

 Either way, it’s bad theology.
 And bad fruit.

 You do realize Satan isn’t omnipresent, right?
 God’s the infinite being.
 Satan’s a mere evil spirit, limited to one place and time.
 Not all-powerful.
 Certainly better at lying, and manipulating people, than we are: Look at all the stuff it’s got people to believe about it!
-But not infinite.
+But it’s not infinite.

-So when Christians start praying to it, it likely has no clue about any of those prayers.
-Because it isn’t necessarily the devil which is currently tempting you.
-Your tempter is some other devil.
-Satan itself is likely somewhere else, tempting someone else.
 We tend to generically call our tempters “Satan,” and it’s a lot like calling every angel “Michael.”
 I can’t claim to know who Satan’s specifically working on.
-(I tend to have a certain president in mind, but he has so little impulse control, Satan can easily leave him on autopilot and go tempt other powerful people.
+(I tend to have a certain ex-president in mind, but he has so little impulse control, Satan can easily leave him to be evil on his own, and go after plenty of other influential people.
 But I digress.)

 Well, let’s hope not.

-Because to be otherwise, means we’re giving in to our evil impulses, and corrupting ourselves.
+Because to do otherwise, means we’re giving in to our evil impulses, and corrupting ourselves.
 Spreading more evil within—and of course the evil within has a way of overflowing and corrupting other people.
 Mk 7.20-23 Ripping into the devil rips right back into us.

-And interrupt our prayers.
+And disrupt our prayers.
 As we’re trying to focus our attention on God, asking him to help us calm down and gain control of our emotions, asking him to point us towards love, patience, and holy peace… the devil is pleased as punch to monkey-wrench all that progress, and replace it with Two Minutes’ Hate.

 Don’t do it.